An Active Confirmed Property is a farm with management group(s) (mobs) of cattle that have been determined to have Mycoplasma bovis (M. bovis).

 We also recommend that you inform your vet, farm adviser, employees, and potentially your bank.

-Ask your ICP manager about who you might need to inform.
+Ask your Farm Systems Manager about who you might need to inform.

 Testing is also necessary on other properties that are owned or managed by the owner or manager of an Active Confirmed Property, to ensure that they are not infected.